 Motto: “IRREPLACEABLE INTELLIGENCE”

-Mission: To bring about world peace by the “STATE OF GLOBAL DETERRENCE”.
+Mission: To bring about world peace by the “STATE OF GLOBAL TERRORIST DETERRENCE”.

 Vision: The ultimate goal is “ONE WORLD” by ensuring geostrategic-cum-borderless “global village” for the modern citizens of the world.